 Baden Powell and Windanya

-RC drilling completed in September 2017 at the Baden Powell prospect returned the highest grades from the project to date.
+RC drilling completed at the Baden Powell prospect returned the highest grades from the project to date at that time.
 The drilling focussed on extensions at depth to the south of the historic shallow workings, with the best result being:

 At the Olympia prospect, located 2.5 km northeast of the Baden Powell Pit, shallow aircore drilling focussed on testing part of the 3,800 metres by 500 metres gold-in-soil auger anomaly (maximum assay 169 ppb Au) with anomalous levels of moderately oxidised quartz–sulphide related gold and supergene mineralisation intercepted at 50 to 70 metres vertical depth at grade up to 1.4 g/t Au.